Tornadoes of 2021: July 28–29 (Midwestern and Eastern United States)

 A significant severe weather and tornado outbreak severely impacted portions of the Northern United States in late July 2021.
-On July 28, the SPC issued moderate risk of severe weather for parts of the Great Lakes region, highlighting the potential for a major damaging straight-line wind event.
+On July 28, the SPC issued moderate risk for severe weather for parts of the Great Lakes region, highlighting the potential for a major damaging straight-line wind event.
 A secondary threat for embedded tornadoes was also present, and a 10% risk area for tornadoes was outlined.
 An intense linear mesoscale convective system formed during the overnight hours of July 28 into the early morning hours of July 29, producing widespread damaging winds across Wisconsin before moving south into northern Illinois and Indiana.
 Countless trees and power lines were downed, structures were damaged, and more than 130,000 homes and businesses were without power in Wisconsin and Illinois following the passage of the damaging line of storms.
 A motorist near Ripon, Wisconsin, was killed after crashing into a fallen tree and power line.
 The severe weather forced a nighttime airshow at the Experimental Aircraft Association's EAA AirVenture Oshkosh to be postponed until Thursday, and most activities at the event shut down earlier than planned on Wednesday.
 14 weak tornadoes embedded within the line of storms touched down in Wisconsin overnight, causing extensive tree and roof damage along their paths.
 Two of these tornadoes caused EF1 damage in the Madison suburbs of West Middleton and Verona.
 An EF1 tornado also caused considerable damage to homes, trees, and power poles in and around the small community of Concord.
 Two other EF1 tornadoes occurred near Dousman, where docks and boats were damaged at a small lake, and trees and homes were damaged as well.
 Later on July 29, 2021, the SPC issued an enhanced risk for portions of the Mid Atlantic with a slight risk extending back through the Ohio Valley.
 This included a 5% risk of tornadoes, as a moderately sheared but extremely moist and unstable airmass was in place across the region.
 Multiple tornadic supercells formed in the Ohio Valley during the afternoon, and spread eastward across the Mid-Atlantic later that evening, producing numerous tornadoes.
 Some of the tornadoes were strong and damaging, including an EF2 tornado that caused heavy damage to homes, outbuildings, power poles, and trees in New Athens, Ohio.
 Another EF2 tornado destroyed a metal shed, caused major tree damage, and completely deforested a wooded hillside near Salineville.
 In Wintersville, an EF1 tornado damaged a church, one business, and 23 homes.
 An EF2 tornado snapped and uprooted many large hardwood trees, and triggered a PDS tornado warning as it tracked from near New Hope, Pennsylvania, to Titusville, New Jersey.
 In the Philadelphia suburbs, a destructive low-end EF3 tornado struck Trevose and Bensalem, Pennsylvania, causing major damage to multiple car dealership buildings and a mobile home park, flipping cars, and injuring five people.
 An anticyclonic EF0 tornado also briefly touched down in the Philadelphia neighborhood of Bustleton, causing minor damage to trees, an apartment building, and a few other structures.
 A damaging EF2 tornado moved through High Bar Harbor, New Jersey, later that night, tearing the roofs off of multiple homes, tossing boats and a boat trailer, snapping many trees and power poles, and causing eight minor injuries.
 Many other weak tornadoes were confirmed in Illinois, Indiana, Ohio, Pennsylvania, New Jersey and Maryland.
 Overall, 46 tornadoes were confirmed as a result of this outbreak.